Agile Hardware Developer Training with Michigan Technology Services

 In a pre-Covid world our training would take place at our location in the Farmington Hills/Novi area, 20 miles outside of Detroit, or at your location anywhere around the world.
 Our Agile workshops and Agile coaching sessions are now offered online/virtually, reducing your need to travel.

-While many CST’s fly into metro Detroit to deliver Scrum and Agile classes at a hotel, and then leave, we live here and support the local Agile community.
+Note that while many CST’s fly into metro Detroit to deliver a class, and then leave, we live here and support the local Agile community.
 We continue to sponsor regional Agile conferences and meetups.
 We have successfully run Agile and Certified ScrumMaster and Product Owner courses for multiple teams from globally recognized organizations.

 Imagine using a framework that the fastest-moving software companies use – but in a manufacturing environment, for manufacturing processes.

 Team WIKISPEED did – and built a car in 3 months.